Marjorie Taylor Greene: Tenure

 On June 22, 2023, Greene and Congresswoman Elise Stefanik introduced a pair of resolutions to expunge both of Trump's impeachments.
 The next day, Republican Speaker of the House Kevin McCarthy lent his support to the resolutions.
 In January 2025, Greene again introduced a pair of resolutions to expunge the impeachments.

 In June 2023, Greene was expelled from the Freedom Caucus by a vote of its members.
 The vote came after Greene called fellow caucus member Lauren Boebert a "little bitch" during an argument on the House floor.
 It was the first time the group ever voted to expel one of its members.
 While the remark about Boebert was given as the primary reason for Greene's expulsion, Greene had also gone against some caucus positions and had allied herself with Speaker McCarthy, who was opposed by many in the caucus during the speaker election.

 Greene told The Atlanta Journal-Constitution in 2024 that if Trump won the presidential election, she would be "certainly particularly interested" in serving as the secretary of homeland security.

 In June 2025, Greene criticized Trump's support for Israeli strikes against Iran and opposed the possible involvement of the United States in the war.

-In November 2025, Greene began supporting the House of Representatives' discharge petition that would release the "Epstein Files" and criticized Trump for actively opposing the database's release.
-Greene is also now supporting greater measures to protect the affordability of health care services and basic needs.
-Supporting these policies means that Greene has lost the support of Trump.
-In addition to Greene's other policy shifts, she has also started to oppose Trump by calling the war in Gaza a "genocide" and criticized Trump's efforts to increase deportations.
+In November 2025, Greene began supporting the House of Representatives' discharge petition that would release the files from the Jeffrey Epstein client list and criticized Trump for actively opposing the database's release.
+Greene also supported greater measures to protect the affordability of health care services and basic needs.
+Supporting these policies meant that Greene lost the support of Trump.
+In addition to Greene's other policy shifts, she has also started referring to the Israeli government's actions during the Gaza war as genocide and criticized Trump's efforts to increase deportations.

+On November 21, 2025, Greene announced that she would resign from her seat in the U.S. House of Representatives, with the resignation going into effect on January 5, 2026.
+Greene said that Trump attacked her over her support for the anti-AIPAC organization Track AIPAC and the release of the Epstein files.
+In mid-December, BBC News summarized the Trump–Greene feud as beginning with "her backing of a full release of the government files connected to the Jeffrey Epstein underage sex-trafficking case – long a source of conservative conspiracy theories.
+It broadened, however, into a critique of Trump's Middle East policy and accusations of his failure to address cost-of-living and healthcare concerns for low-income American voters."